Umuzi-org/Tilde/frontend/STYLE_GUIDE.md

 # Style Guide

-This is largely based on https://github.com/airbnb/javascript/tree/master/react
+This is largely based on [Airbnb's React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react)

 Here are a few things that are a little different or more explicit: